anywhichway/lmdb-index/README.md

 # Release Notes (Reverse Chronological Order)

+2023-04-23 v0.2.0 Moved indexes to a separate child database so that they will not conflict with custom indexes and keys developed by application programmers using this library.

 2023-04-23 v0.1.1 Documentation updates.
 Adjusted so that corrupt indexes do not return values for keys that do not exist.

 2023-04-22 v0.1.0 Made API more consistent with `lmdb-query`.